-- With professional guidance you can ensure your Lasting Power of Attorney is legally robust and mirrors your exact wishes.
-Our independent financial advisers can help you: - Decide who you should appoint as your attorneys - Whether you need more than one attorney - Whether you need to appoint any replacement attorneys - Who else should be told about your application - What powers you are conveying to your attorneys - What restrictions you would want to place on them - Whether your attorneys are to be paid or not - Act as your Part B Independent Certificate Provider and liaise with the Court of Protection to get the document registered
+With professional guidance you can ensure your Lasting Power of Attorney is legally robust and mirrors your exact wishes.
+Our independent financial advisers can help you:

+- Decide who you should appoint as your attorneys - Whether you need more than one attorney - Whether you need to appoint any replacement attorneys - Who else should be told about your application - What powers you are conveying to your attorneys - What restrictions you would want to place on them - Whether your attorneys are to be paid or not - Act as your Part B Independent Certificate Provider and liaise with the Court of Protection to get the document registered

-- We have found that most people prefer to pay a fixed fee, so that you know up front exactly how much it will cost to both set up & register your LPA - We operate on a competitive fixed fee basis
+- We have found that most people prefer to pay a fixed fee, so that you know up front exactly how much it will cost to both set up and register your Lasting Power of Attorney. - We support you with your legal professional, however, if you do not have a Lasting Power of Attorney and would like to be referred to a Legal Professional we are happy to support that introduction.